 After any reduction of the increased credit amount is calculated, the pre-existing phase-out is then applied to the remaining credit amount.
 So, for joint filers with an AGI of $400,000 or more and other taxpayers with an AGI of $200,000 or more, the credit is subject to an additional reduction – possibly to $0.

-Once the credit amount is determined, 50% of it will be paid in advance with periodic payments.
-But those periodic payments will only run from July to December 2021.
-(The IRS said it's planning on monthly payments.)
-The remaining 50% will be claimed as a credit on the taxpayer's 2021 tax return.
+Once the credit amount is determined, 50% of it will be paid in advance with monthly payments.
+But those monthly payments will only run from July to December 2021.
+(The IRS said payments will start on July 15.)
+The remaining 50% will be claimed as a credit on your 2021 tax return.

-The IRS will also create an online portal so that people can update their income, marital status, and the number of qualifying children.
-You can also use the portal to opt out of the periodic payments if you want to take the full child credit on your 2021 return instead.
+The IRS will also create two online portals so that people can update their income, marital status, and the number of qualifying children.
+You can also use the portals to opt out of the monthly payments if you want to take the full child credit on your 2021 return instead.

-For more information on the president's child tax credit plan, see Child Tax Credit 2021: Who Gets $3,600?
+For more information on this year's child tax credit, see Child Tax Credit 2021: Who Gets $3,600?
 Will I Get Monthly Payments?
 And Other FAQs.